kimdoanh89/doanhluong.me/_posts/2020-07-20-Ansible_to_gather_information_and_Save.markdown

+---
+layout: single
+title:  "Mega-lab - Part 3: Using Ansible to gather information from hosts and save to a file"
+categories: mega-lab
+toc: true
+toc_label: "On This Post"
+---
 In this post, we will set up an Ansible playbook to collect some information from hosts and save the outputs to different files depending on the hostname.